Slick Airways: History

 The airline was formed in January 1946 as the air cargo division of the Slick Corporation, headquartered in San Antonio.
 Slick Airways had its original fleet of Curtiss C-46 Commando aircraft based at Lockheed Air Terminal (Burbank) and San Francisco Airport.
-In 1949, scheduled freighter flights to domestic destinations were commenced, and by 1951, the company had become the largest all-cargo airline of the United States.
+In 1949, the Civil Aeronautics Board awarded Slick (along with Flying Tiger Line) a scheduled cargo certificate and scheduled freighter flights to domestic destinations were commenced, and by 1951, the company had become the largest all-cargo airline of the United States.
 On 16 April of that year, Slick Airways became the first airline to operate the freighter variant of the Douglas DC-6 (the passenger variant had been introduced with United Airlines five days earlier).

+In 1950, the Slick worked with the United States Navy to transport 96,000 lbs of ammunition across country for the Korean War in what the Navy called "Operation Quicktrans".
+This worked well, so the Navy contracted for Slick to fly daily transcontinental C-46 cargo flights, substantially reducing transportation time.
+The Navy was able to drive down costs by intensively operating the aircraft at close to 100% loads.
+This became the Navy's US domestic Quicktrans air freight program, which contracted with US carriers to fly freight between Navy bases.

 In 1954, Slick Airways went into merger talks with Flying Tigers because of the increasing competition by passenger airlines, which failed because the respective shareholders would not approve of these plans.
 In 1958, the company was forced to suspend all scheduled services, though it continued to operate charter flights on behalf of the United States Armed Forces, also to European destinations.
 A fleet of newly built Lockheed L-1049 Super Constellation airliners went into service with the airline during 1959, initially being used to fly military freight from Travis Air Force Base near Sacramento to Japan.
 This operation was supplemented by Canadair CL-44s from 1962.

 In October 1962 scheduled flights were resumed, when Slick Airways was granted permanent permission to operate its transcontinental Route 101.
 The trunk routing went from either San Francisco or Burbank to Dallas, St. Louis, Chicago, Indianapolis and New York City and was operated using the Lockheed Super Constellation.
 The DC-6 was used on side routes.
 Additionally, Slick Airways operated on so called Quicktrans domestic routes on behalf of the United States Navy.
 In 1965, the L-1049 was withdrawn from the Route 101 in favor of the CL-44.

 On 27 August 1965, scheduled flights once again were discontinued because of the poor financial situation of Slick Airways, and military charter flights were terminated by the end of the year.
-On 1 July 1966, Slick Airways was shut down, and the assets were acquired by Airlift International.
+On 1 July 1966, Slick Airways was shut down, and the assets were acquired by Airlift International to ensure continuity of Slick's military charter operations.
+In 1968, Airlift was awarded Slick's former scheduled cargo authority.